 2. Bungalow Porch With Wood Ceiling

-This classic bungalow style home treats its front porch as an additional living space with its elegant ceiling.
-Accent recessed lighting with a varnished wood ceiling gives a welcoming glow at dusk.
-Cute coordinating rocking chairs and lush hanging baskets finish off the look.
+This classic bungalow style home transforms its front porch into an extra living space, complete with an elegantly varnished wood ceiling and recessed lighting that emits a welcoming glow at dusk.

 3. Simple And Clean Bungalow Covered Front Porch